cxl-micron-reskit/famfs/markdown/multi-daxdev-roadmap.md

 - Documented convention: invoke on the superblock-file FD or log-file FD (file types already enumerated at `linux_include/linux/famfs_ioctl.h:22-26`).
-- **Fuse push (forward reference)**: if the fuse path adopts a push model (Phase 8 - daemon pushes daxdevs into the kernel instead of the kernel pulling via `GET_DAXDEV`), the daemon issues the same `famfs_ioc_add_daxdev` wire struct against the fuse kernel side.
-The struct is shared; only the receiving kernel component differs.
-The fuse daemon does not need `GET_MAX_DAXDEV` - its lifetime equals the mount's, so it tracks pushed devices in memory (see Phase 8).
+- **Shared wire struct with the fuse push delivery**: if the fuse daemon delivers daxdevs by *pushing* them (a separate, present-day delivery concern, not part of this roadmap), it issues this same `famfs_ioc_add_daxdev` wire struct against the fuse kernel side - the struct is shared; only the receiving kernel component differs.
+That daemon does not need `GET_MAX_DAXDEV`: its lifetime equals the mount's, so it tracks pushed devices in memory.

 **Notes**: kernel-side implementation lives outside this repo, but the header must land here because the build prefers the bundled copy